-Shinita Coachman-Beavers, current principal at Tedder Elementary School in Broward County has been selected as the new leader for Endeavor Primary Learning Center's transformation.
-Mrs. Coachman-Beavers will officially begin her new role after the School Board of Broward County approves the lateral transfer at the next regular school board meeting on August 9, 2022.
-The selection process included an interview with Mrs. Coachman-Beavers discussing her turnaround accomplishments and leadership experiences conducted by the Central Regional Superintendent and the Director of Teaching and Learning.
+Jocelyn Reid, current principal at Deerfield Park Elementary School in Broward County has been selected as the new leader for Walker Elementary's transformation.
+Mrs. Reid will officially begin her new role after the School Board of Broward County approves the lateral transfer at the next regular school board meeting on August 9, 2022.
+The selection process included an interview with Mrs. Reid discussing her turnaround accomplishments and leadership experiences conducted by the Central Regional Superintendent and the Director of Teaching and Learning.

-Mrs. Coachman-Beavers was selected based on her proven track record in turnaround schools in various roles.
-She has been a successful principal for the past five years and most recently exceeded reading and math student performance targets and increased Tedder's school grade from a "D" to "B".
-Under her leadership, Tedder Elementary continues to maintain high levels of academic student and staff performance.
-Mrs. Coachman-Beavers is a strong instructional leader who has demonstrated the ability to effectively analyze data for decision making, create positive student and staff culture, and build relationships with stakeholders.
-Mrs. Coachman-Beaver completed the School Turnaround Principal Program at the University of Virginia Darden School of Business.
-She has successfully served as mentor and coach for assistant principals and principal interns.
-As a mentor she supports and coach leaders in data driven instruction, data analysis, instructional planning, observation and feedback, student and staff culture and managing school leadership teams.
-Additionally, she has experience as a Reading First Instructional Coach successfully supporting schools to ensure every child learns to read by grade three.
-Mrs. Coachman-Beavers' instructional knowledge in the primary grades makes her a great fit for Endeavor Primary Learning Center.
+Mrs. Reid was selected based on her proven track record in a turnaround school.
+She has experience working in Title I schools as a teacher, curriculum coach and administrator.
+Mrs. Reid has been a successful principal for the past eleven years and most recently exceeded reading and math student performance data and increased Deerfield Park's school grade from a "D" to "B".
+Under Mrs. Reid's leadership, Deerfield Park Elementary continues to maintain high levels of student and teacher academic performance.
+Mrs. Reid is a strong instructional leader who has demonstrated the ability to effectively analyze data for decision making, create positive student and staff culture, and build relationships with stakeholders.

-Mrs. Coachman-Beavers will be provided the opportunity to fill Endeavor's current vacancies and enhance the school's leadership team with educators that have a successful track record improving the performance of students and adults.
-Additionally, current vacancies will be placed on hold to allow Mrs. Coachman-Beavers the opportunity to recruit high quality teachers that align with the school's vision and mission.
-District training with a focus on pedagogy and instructional practices will be prioritized for teachers at Endeavor Elementary.
-She will also be afforded the opportunity to amend current teacher assignments.
-The district's transfer window will be opened to allow teacher transfers in and out of Endeavor Elementary.
+Mrs. Reid will be provided the opportunity to fill Walker's current vacancies and enhance the school's leadership team with educators who have a successful track record improving the performance of students and adults.
+The district will allow flexibility and autonomy to attract quality candidates.
+Additionally, current vacancies will be placed on hold to allow Mrs. Reid the opportunity to recruit high-quality teachers that align with the vision and mission of the school.
+District training with a focus on pedagogy and instructional practices will be prioritized for teachers at Walker Elementary.
+Mrs. Reid will also be afforded the opportunity to amend current teacher assignments.
+The district's transfer window will be opened to allow teacher transfers in and out of Walker Elementary.

-Endeavor Elementary will be classified as a Tier 3 school, which will receive intensive support including, but not limited to, resources, strategic staffing, extended learning opportunities, and leadership coaching.
+Walker Elementary will be classified as a Tier 3 school, which will receive intensive support including, but not limited to, resources, strategic staffing, extended learning opportunities, and leadership coaching.
 If the school grade does not improve, the district will replace the school leadership team.

-Mrs. Coachman-Beavers will be offered an annual supplemental incentive package, a leadership coach, and higher learning opportunity to pursue Ph.D. for providing effective leadership and improving student outcomes at Endeavor Primary Learning Center.
+Mrs. Reid will be offered an annual supplemental incentive package, a leadership coach, and higher learning opportunity to pursue a Ph.D for providing effective leadership and improving student outcomes at Walker Elementary.